bachya/cliutils/README.md

 Several items to note:

 1. The action class needs to be wrapped in the CLIUtils module.
+In addition to "locking in" the action, this wrapper module gives easier access to PrettyIO, Messaging, etc.
 2. The class name needs to be the camel-case version of the `action` key in the YAML.
 3. The class name needs to end with "Action".
 4. The class needs to inherit from the PrefAction class.
-This allows it to have access to:
+This allows the action to have access to:
   * `@pref`: the Pref that implemented this action
 5. The class needs to implement one method: `run(parameters = {})`